The Public Competition Enforcement Review: China

 Prioritisation and resource allocation of enforcement authorities

-Revision of the AML is in process
+Revision of the AML

-Release of the interim provisions for merger control review
+Release of the Anti-monopoly Guidelines for APIs

 i Significant cases